loomisntreal/Aura-.NET-Obfuscator/README.md

 [![Issues](https://img.shields.io/github/issues/loomisntreal/Aura-.NET-Obfuscator.svg)](https://github.com/loomisntreal/Aura-.NET-Obfuscator/issues)
 [![Pull requests](https://img.shields.io/github/issues-pr/loomisntreal/Aura-.NET-Obfuscator.svg)](https://github.com/loomisntreal/Aura-.NET-Obfuscator/pulls)

-A secure based .NET Obfuscator developped in C# made by loom (loomisntreal).
+A secure based .NET Obfuscator developed in C# made by loom (loomisntreal).

+## FAQ

+* Q: Is there a binary available?
+A: No, you have to build it yourself.

-## Current features
+## Current Features

 * String Encryption (encodes strings in the program)
 * Online Encryption (encodes strings in the program & decrypts from the online method inside of the source-code)